 The Internet of Things (IoT) is expected to grow over the next few years.
-In its “State of the IoT & Short-term outlook” update for 2018, IoT Analytics relayed that the number of IoT devices was expected to grow to 22 billion by 2025.
+In its “State of the IoT & Short-term outlook” update for 2018, IoT Analytics relayed that the number of IoT devices was expected to grow to 22 billion by 2025 and with Vivint pricing, IoT devices are indeed becoming more popular.
 That number included all active connections and did not consider purchased devices that were no longer active.

 The IoT market insights provider said that a sizable amount of this growth would come from IoT devices connected to low-power wide area networks (LPWAN).
 (This type of wireless telecommunication area allows organizations to create a wireless sensor network without investing in gateway technology.)
 Overall, IoT Analytics forecasted that more than 2 billion devices would connect through a LPWAN by 2025.
 These connections would help push the global market for the Internet of Things to $1.567 billion by that same year.

 Clearly, more and more organizations are using IoT devices to address their evolving business needs.
 But connecting more IoT devices to the network poses several challenges.
 Four in particular stand out:

 - Limited Resources: semiEngineering made the important point that most IoT edge devices don’t have sophisticated resources.
 These products commonly have reduced CPU processing power as well as little RAM and flash memory, limitations which make it difficult to run security solutions on these devices.
 In the absence of security solutions, malicious actors could compromise an IoT device and abuse that access to move laterally throughout the organization’s network.